How to sell a house

 Your real estate agent can help you get ready for closing.
 You might consider hiring a real estate attorney to help you with closing, particularly if you are selling your home without the help of an agent.

 FAQ: How much does it cost to sell a house?

 If your home needs updates or repairs to get it ready to sell, the costs of these renovations will increase how much it costs to sell your home.
-You may have to pay real estate transfer taxes when you sell your home depending on tax laws in the community where the house is located.
-You might also have to pay capital gains taxes, although current IRS rules might allow you to exclude $250,000 of that gain if you file as an individual and $500,000 of that gain if you file jointly.
+You may have to pay real estate transfer taxes when you sell your home, depending on tax laws in the community where the house is located.
+You might also have to pay capital gains taxes, although current IRS rules might allow you to exclude up to $250,000 of that gain if you file as an individual and up to $500,000 of that gain if you are married and file jointly.

 Consult a tax professional to understand how selling your home may impact the taxes you need to pay.
 Learn more about how much it costs to sell a house.